 Attempted Arson: This is punishable by up to 3 years in prison.

 Any person convicted of an arson crime can also face up to $50,000 in fines.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Related Resources For California Arson Laws

 You can click on the links below to learn more information on related laws in California.

-Get A Free Evaluation Of Your California Arson Case
+Get Professional Legal Help With Your California Arson Case

 California has a number of laws relating to arson crimes, including attempted arson and the possession of arson-related materials.
 There are a number of ways that an experienced criminal defense attorney can exploit weaknesses in a government's case especially when it comes to the element of intent.
-Find out more about how an attorney can help you by contacting one in your area today for a free initial review of your case.
+Protect your rights as a criminal defendant and contact an experienced California criminal defense attorney near you today.

 Contact a qualified attorney.